-RECOMMENDATIONS REGARDING TOTAL NUMBER OF UNITS
+AMENDMENTS TO TOTAL NUMBER OF UNITS

-Staff/consultants recommend that the total number of residential and resort accommodation units for the 30-year term of the Concept Plan be capped at 2,025.
-Detailed recommendations regarding (1) the proposed sub-caps for each development area and (2) the expansion of the "Balance" conservation easement acreage into development areas upon build-out are included in specific recommendations for Proposed Development Areas, above.
+The total number of residential and resort accommodation units for the 30-year term of the Concept Plan would be capped at 2,025.
+Details regarding (1) the proposed sub-caps for each development area and (2) the expansion of the "Balance" conservation easement acreage into development areas upon build-out are included in the development area specific sections of Proposed Development Areas, pp 1-43, above.